gomorpheus/morpheus-docs/release_notes/current.rst

 |morphver| Release Notes
 *************************

 ..
-IMPORTANT:: Morpheus 5.0.0 is a Beta Release and should not be installed in Production environments.
-Review :ref:`compatibility` before installing or upgrading |morpheus|
+IMPORTANT:: Morpheus 5.0.0 is a beta release and should not be installed in production environments.
+Review :ref:`compatibility` before installing or upgrading |morpheus|.

 .. include:: highlights.rst